vinhxp03/pages/public/data/contentBox6.md

 # MDINFO{"header":"An h1 header","description":"Use 3 dashes for an em-dash.
 Use 2 dashes for ranges (ex., \"it's all in chapters 12--14\").
 Three dots ... will be converted to an ellipsis.
-Unicode is supported","time":"2020/01/11"}
+Unicode is supported","time":"2020/11/01 3:00 PM"}
 An h1 header
 ============